daarnolducsd/ep5book/docs/06-week6.md

 All other characteristics of the applicant (experience, education, job history) are randomized.
 They then compare callback rates (for an interview) between Black and white applicants.

 Why is this design so clever?
-Well, all factors relevant for a job are held fixed by construction.
+Well, all factors relevant to a job are held fixed by construction.
 Disparities in callback rates between races can no longer be "explained away" by other factors.
 The researchers themselves have generated these resumes.
 All factors are observed and similar between white and Black applicants by construction.
 Therefore, if you do find a disparity now, then this is very strong evidence for discrimination in the labor market.

 Before getting to the data though, we need to learn how to use the program we will be studying for the rest of the book: R. At this point, we would also like to credit Kosuke Imai's Textbook: Quantitative Social Science: An Introduction, where this example is drawn from.[@imai2018quantitative]

 ## Installing R/RStudio

-In this course we will be using R and Rstudio.
+In this course, we will be using R and Rstudio.
 R and Rstudio will work together to perform data analysis.
 But why two programs instead of one?

 R is the software that actually does all the work.
 It is the software that executes functions and gives you results.
 Rstudio is a software that provides a nice interface through which to use R. So basically, R is the actual machinery, Rstudio is there to improve your user experience.
 You don't strictly need Rstudio to use R, but it helps a lot!
 Whenever we "open R" in this course, we will actually be opening RStudio.

 Because RStudio doesn't work without R, the first thing we need to do is download R. To do this you can go to https://cran.r-project.org/ and download the most recent version of the software.
 R is available for both PC and Mac users.
-Once you download the package you can install by following the instructions on the installer.
+Once you download the package you can install it by following the instructions on the installer.
 One part of the instructions that sometimes trips up students is that you need to decide on a location for a CRAN mirror.
 The general advice for this is to choose the CRAN mirror in closest physical proximity to you.
-This is to potentially improve the download speed and to balance resources across different servers.
+This is to potentially improve the download speed and balance resources across different servers.
 In practice, you really don't have to worry about this decision.
 Any CRAN mirror will allow you to download an identical version of R.

 ## RStudio Interface